Frequently Asked Questions

 Evaluation is a constantly evolving field.
 To ensure that the IEU develops, shares and utilises the best practices available, it engages in knowledge sharing collaborations with other evaluation agencies.
 Some of these include the Climate Invest Funds, the Adaptation Fund and the Global Environment Facility.
 The IEU also collaborates with other institutions working in climate change and has formal Memorandums of Understanding with a range of organisations.
 Learn more about our partners.

-The IEU disseminates its findings through the publication of evaluation reports and through information disseminated via the IEU Website, the IEU Twitter feed, and the IEU Newsletter.
+The IEU disseminates its findings through the publication of evaluation reports and through information disseminated via the IEU Website, the IEU Twitter and LinkedIn feeds, and the IEU Newsletter.

 This will be explained in the evaluation policy currently under development by the IEU.